 This course is the second level of an academic series designed to help students upgrade their reading and listening skills.
 It is most appropriate for students who are intending to take college or university courses.
 Students will read a variety of texts at a reasonable rate, listen to materials from a variety of sources, and practice note-taking in both instances.
 Students will read and listen in order to create and present a visual representation of their learning about an issue in education and academic life.
-Students will be responsible for creating a portfolio of completed tasks over the course of the semester.

 Throughout the process of preparing for a range of college assignments, students will receive instruction in skills and strategies in the following areas: